quang2719/Book-Recommend-System---SIC-Capston-Project/README.md

 ![Samsung](https://github.com/quang2719/Book-Recommend-System---SIC-Capston-Project/blob/main/Logo/download.png)

 ## Project Description 🚀
-**Final capstone project after 4 months of learning about AI in Samsung Innovation Campus**<br>
+**Final Capstone Project after 4 Months of Learning about AI in Samsung Innovation Campus 🎓**

-This project focuses on developing an intelligent book recommendation system by leveraging machine learning and deep learning techniques.
-The main goal is to provide users with personalized book recommendations based on their preferences and reading history.
-By combining different methods like K-Nearest Neighbors (KNN) and Autoencoders, we explore the potential to improve recommendation accuracy and personalization.
+This project focuses on developing an intelligent book recommendation system by leveraging machine learning and deep learning techniques. 📚 The main goal is to provide users with personalized book recommendations based on their preferences and reading history.
+By combining different methods like K-Nearest Neighbors (KNN) and Autoencoders, we explore the potential to improve recommendation accuracy and personalization. 🎯

+**In this project, we primarily focused on data exploration, preprocessing, and visualization**. 📊 As the machine learning algorithm is relatively straightforward, utilizing a simple brute-force approach to find the most similar books, we leveraged existing libraries for this part.
+A significant portion of our time was dedicated to refining and enhancing the input data. 🛠️

+Additionally, I employed an Autoencoder model to reduce data dimensionality, which helped optimize model performance. 🚀 You can delve into file1 to learn about our data visualization and analysis techniques, while file2 showcases the Autoencoder model that enhances the efficiency of our primary model in file1. 🔍

 ## Technologies Used 🛠️